tomevison/Aralia-Weather-Station/README.md

 # Aralia Weather Station
 Simple ESP32 based weather station that communicates with Ignition SCADA via MQTT.
-The sensor will take regular temperature and humidity readings to be displayed on Ignition SCADA historical chart.
+The sensor will take regular temperature and humidity readings.
+Weather data will to be read by Ignition SCADA for alarming and historical logging.

 ![DH22 Sensor](./images/dh22.jpg)